-Hospital Medicine 2019 offers excellent opportunities for academic hospitalists and researchers to expand their knowledge, skills and professional network.
+Hospital Medicine 2020 offers excellent opportunities for academic hospitalists and researchers to expand their knowledge, skills and professional network.
 In addition to academic breakout tracks packed with practical information, academic hospitalists should be aware of these special events.

 Academic Leadership Summit: Connecting and developing academic hospitalist leaders

 The Academic Leadership Summit is the premier gathering of current and future academic hospital medicine leaders.
-Join colleagues from a variety of academic settings to learn, brainstorm, and share knowledge that will advance your academic hospitalist program.
+Join colleagues from a variety of academic settings to learn, brainstorm and share knowledge that will advance your academic hospitalist program.
 Nationally renowned leaders in academic hospital medicine will present and serve as panelists to share expertise on a variety of contemporary challenges in academic hospital medicine.
-Breakout tables will allow for exchange of ideas, networking, and collaboration with colleagues from around the country.
+Breakout tables will allow for an exchange of ideas, networking and collaboration with colleagues from around the country.
 Don’t miss this unique opportunity to learn the latest and best from distinguished academic hospitalists!

 Registration is required.
 The cost of attending the Summit is $150.

 Early and Mid-Career Academic Hospitalist Speed Mentoring Session

 The highly popular Speed Mentoring Session matches early- and mid-career hospitalists with senior hospital medicine advisers by area of interest.
 Hospitalists have the opportunity to discuss specific questions about career development, gaining fresh perspectives and rapid advice tailored to their own individual needs.
 Mentees rotate, spending 15-20 minutes with each adviser.
 Prior to the session start, there will be time for informal discussion and networking.